Vishnuprasadvbhat/react/README.md

 4. **Stack vs Linked List:**
    - Unlike the old stack-based algorithm, Fiber organizes components using a **linked list** structure.
 This structure allows React to pause work on one part of the tree, switch to another, and then come back to where it left off.

+### This was a brief explanation of React Fiber.
+For more details, you can explore the official React documentation.

+### However, the code provided can feel a bit overwhelming at first, it's written by the React team and is a bit dense.
+But, it's a great resource to learn from.